tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-shell/usage.md

 ## Usage

 To use the Shell plugin, the plugin must be loaded and an instance created before you can configure the plugin integration.
-If necessary, load the plugin into the HCL Accelerate container, from the user interface, click **Settings** > **Integrations** > **Plugins**.
-On the Plugins page, locate the plugin and click **Load Plugin**.
+If necessary, load the plugin into the IBM UrbanCode Velocity from the user interface, click **Settings** > **Integrations** > **Plugins**.
+On the Plugins tab, locate the plugin and click **Load Plugin**.

 To create an instance, locate the plugin on the Plugins page and click **Install**.
 The plugin is now listed below those plugins to be installed and available for integration.
 After the integration is complete, the Execute Shell automation task is available for use in a release process.